DNajjarzade/Tomcat/README.md

 # documentation on how to run and where to start.
 To start Tomcat10 with jdk12 the only requirment is docker. all the other software runs isolated inside container.
 ## quick start:
-Asuming docker-compose and ansible are installed run:
+Asuming docker-compose and ansible are installed also, ssh key authentication to local ip should work too, run:

 ```
 git clone https://github.com/DNajjarzade/Tomcat.git SamanPR &&\